Safe walks on Wag, the fake home scam

 8. There are upsides and downsides to the owner wanting to “take” you to the dog: I’ve only run into two owners (both new to the platform) who stood outside to meet me with their dogs.
 The upside is you can see the dog immediately.
 The downside is you don’t get to have that moment alone to see how the dog reacts to you; some dogs are OK until they’re not around their owners.
 Other dogs do not understand why you’re walking them in the opposite direction of their owners and immediately protest.
 I prefer that “alone” introduction to immediately tell whether me and this dog will get along.
 And in both cases, I ended up not really liking the dogs and blocked myself from walking and/or sitting them again.
 It happens.
 You won’t mesh with all dogs anymore than you will mesh with all dog owners.
 Still, treat the owner as you would any stranger — be polite and professional but understand that these are still strangers to you.

-Shamontiel is a dog lover to her core: 436 completed walks, eight dog-housesittings and four dog boardings at the time of this publication.
+Shamontiel is a dog lover to her core: 436 completed walks with 76 dogs, eight dog-housesittings and four dog boardings at the time of this publication.
 Would you like to receive Shamontiel’s Weekly Newsletter via MailChimp?
 Sign up today!

 * Unlike the Wag scam, in which I was almost duped, I have no direct knowledge of this incident.
 I am basing this off of the post.